-No. Service 2019/20 2020/21 2021/22 £'000 £'000 £'000 Neighbourhood and Transport Services V1 Waste increase in cost of Recycling Treatment contract - The recycling treatment contract was tendered in 2017/18 with a start date of April 2018.
+No. Service 2019/20 2020/21 2021/22 £'000 £'000 £'000 Neighbourhood and Transport Services V1 Waste increase in cost of Recycling Treatment contract - The recycling treatment contract was tendered in 2017/18 with a start date of 450 0 0 April 2018.
 Due to the crash in the value of recycling the cost of the co-mingled treatment contract has risen to around £850k per annum.
 This was funded by £430k of reserves in 2018/19 however funding from this source is unsustainable.
-450 0 0 V2 Waste - Reduction in Grant funding - Environment and Sustainable Development Grant was reduced by £175k in 2018/19 which is approximately 7.5% of the total grant.
+V2 Waste - Reduction in Grant funding - Environment and Sustainable Development Grant was reduced by £175k in 2018/19 which is 85 80 75 approximately 7.5% of the total grant.
 A large proportion of the grant has now been subsumed into the Revenue Support Grant.
-Further reductions of 10% on the remaining grant have been assumed for future years 85 80 75 V3 Waste - Cost of Refuse Collection for new housing developments - The continual increase in new housing developments within the Vale of Glamorgan has led to increased waste collection and disposal costs.
-300 0 0 V4 Highways Highway and Footway Network - Due to the reduction in the level of Resurfacing being undertaken on the carriageway and footway since the cessation of the LGBI funding it is anticipated that the amount of patching required will increase.
-350 0 0 V5 Highways Big Fill - Funding for Big Fill set aside until end of 2019/20.
-Reduction in funding will lead to faster deterioration of the highway network and increased levels of insurance claims.
-0 300 0 V6 Highways Structures Periodic Inspections - There is a backlog of inspections with costs greater than the current budget available.
+Further reductions of 10% on the remaining grant have been assumed for future years V3 Waste - Cost of Refuse Collection for new housing developments - The continual increase in new housing developments within the Vale 300 0 0 of Glamorgan has led to increased waste collection and disposal costs.
+V4 Highways Highway and Footway Network - Due to the reduction in the level of Resurfacing being undertaken on the carriageway and 350 0 0 footway since the cessation of the LGBI funding it is anticipated that the amount of patching required will increase.
+V5 Highways Big Fill - Funding for Big Fill set aside until end of 2019/20.
+Reduction in funding will lead to faster deterioration of the highway 0 300 0 network and increased levels of insurance claims.
+V6 Highways Structures Periodic Inspections - There is a backlog of inspections with costs greater than the current budget available.
 100 0 0 V7 Street Lighting Structural Testing - There is a need to undertake significant levels of structural testing on street lighting as the stock ages.
-There is currently a backlog of tetsing which will cost more that the current budget.
-20 0 0 V8 Concessionary Fares Bus Passes - The Vale currently receive £3 for each bus pass in circulation.
-There is a new application process in 2019 which may cause the number in circulation to decrease.
-15 0 0 V9 Reduction in Sports Wales grant funding - Correspondence received from Sports Wales suggests a cut in grant funding next year of anywhere between 5 and 10%.
-0 20 0 Total for Neighbourhood and Transport Services 1,320 400 75 Building Services V10 Building Services - Corporate Compliance Team - Following the introduction of the auditing function for Corporate Building Compliance, the team function has changed and now delivers an Auditing function to all corporate buildings, including those which have not previously subscribed to the Service Level Agreement.
+20 0 0 There is currently a backlog of tetsing which will cost more that the current budget.
+V8 Concessionary Fares Bus Passes - The Vale currently receive £3 for each bus pass in circulation.
+There is a new application process in 15 0 0 2019 which may cause the number in circulation to decrease.
+Total for Neighbourhood and Transport Services 1,320 380 75 Building Services V10 Building Services - Corporate Compliance Team - Following the introduction of the auditing function for Corporate Building Compliance, the 90 0 0 team function has changed and now delivers an Auditing function to all corporate buildings, including those which have not previously subscribed to the Service Level Agreement.
 This has had considerable impact on the cost recovery within the team which has previously operates on a fee earning basis.
 This fee recovery is no longer sufficient to support the team in a function which ensures the Council and its buildings are safe for employees and the general public to use.
 Previously trading activity and any surplus or deficit, has been posted to the Building Services Trading Account, however, the increase in staff costs is no longer sustainable for this corporate safeguarding function.
-90 0 0 Total for Building Services 90 0 0 TOTAL ENVIRONMENT AND HOUSING SERVICES 1,410 400 75 Dire ctorate: Managing Director & Resources 1 ICT R1 Microsoft Licences (including move to Office 365) - Price increases due to Microsoft regularising product costs across the UK and US - US historically paid more and UK less.
-316 0 49
+Total for Building Services 90 0 0 90 U 0 Regeneration R2 Country aide Former Netwood Descurses Wales great funding subsumed into WC great for last 2 up but WC bays resently on just there will 17 0 0 Countryside - Former Natural Resources Wales grant funding subsumed into WG grant for last 2 yrs but WG have recently advised there will be no funding for bio-diversity after 2018/19.
+Total for Regeneration 17 0 0 TOTAL COST PRESSURES 2019/20 1,427 380 75